dchorazkiewicz/Mathematics_Physics_Lectures/sandbox/nowe_materialy/Ostateczne_docsy/code_en.md

 Do you want to get a grade higher than 3.0?
 Absolutely no problem!
 You just have to demonstrate your understanding of the material during an oral interview, where you will have to explain your reasoning and defend your answers.

-#### **7. How should I prepare for the oral interview for a grade higher than 3.0?**
+#### **7. How should I prepare for the oral exam for a grade higher than 3.0?**

-To effectively prepare for the interview, it's good to know what to expect.
+To effectively prepare for the exam interview, it's good to know what to expect.

 **Interview Structure:**
-* The interview will last about 15-20 minutes.
-* We will start by discussing a topic you have chosen from your learning process archive.
+* The interview will start by discussing a topic you have chosen from your learning process archive.
 This will be the starting point for a deeper discussion.
-* Then I will ask 1-2 questions to verify your general understanding of the key concepts from the course.
+* Then I will ask 2-3 questions to verify your general understanding of the key concepts from the whole course.

 **What questions might be asked?**
 * **Conceptual questions:** *e.g., "Please explain what a basis of a vector space is and why it is an important concept."*